 This course is designed to help students view their world in multiple dimensions through a 32-week, 90 minute class each week structure.
 Students will learn to think logically, use diagrams, construct figures and apply theorems and postulates.
 Students will also learn the process of proofs and how to utilize them effectively.
 Geometry will cover topics on angles, triangles, polygons, circles, arcs, and trigonometry.
 Students should have already taken at least Algebra 1 as a pre-requisite.
 Interactive and self-made projects will be adapted into the curriculum as well.

 This course will be supplemented with tutor-made video lessons weekly and online assignments through a game-based program.
 Class time will be spent reinforcing video lessons through hands-on activities and extending the lessons for advanced learners.
 Students will need to come to class having viewed the lessons and completed their daily online assignments in order to stay on track.
+Monthly assignment calendar sheets will be given for students to follow and make sure they are ready to fully participate in class each week.

 Curriculum: Holt McDougal Geometry